Only 300€ per week!

 With its pristine beaches, its unspoilt waters ideal for surfing and diving, its lush mountains, its never-ending rice terrace and volcanic hillsides, its spiritually-infused culture and more, Bali has quickly become a must-visit and it often makes its way on everyone’s bucket list.

-Flores is located the East Nusa Tenggara province if Indonesia.
+Flores is located the East Nusa Tenggara province of Indonesia.
 It has adventure, eco-tours, and mountain climbing interspersed with visits to prehistoric heritage sites, traditional villages and cultural events.
 It has some of the world’s most exotic marine life.
 And if you want to see the famous Komodo Dragons alive, this is the only place in the whole world which gives you the experience.
 You can visit the Komodo dragons in their natural habitats in the Komodo National Park islands.
 Here you will witness the natural treasures still trying to survive in its purest forms.

 Flores is a multi-religious and multi-cultural island where 60% of the people are Christian, 20% Islamic and 20% Hindus and Buddhists.
 The holidays for Flores are similar to the general Indonesian calendar.

-Flores, though it is one of the main islands in Indonesia, is still trying to keep up with the rest of the country.
+Flores, though one of the main islands in Indonesia, is still trying to keep up with the rest of the country.
 Evidently, its exceptional natural treasures need more care and its warm hearted people need more support.

 Indonesia is a haven for customs and this can be seen in every corner of the islands.
 Not to mention the fact the these islands themselves have their own traditions and customs which are different from one another.